tastybug/zettelkasten/catalog/vault.md

 ### Policies: What You're Allowed to Do

-A user ("entity") in itself has access to nothing.
-Only by adding policies to a user or group, you open up the system.
+By default, you have access to nothing.
+Only by being associated with a policy, you get access.
 Policies are cumulative, meaning that you can be subject to multiple policies and you will have access to the superset of all permissions.

 Initially, there are 2 policies: `root` and `default`.
-The first one is added to all root tokens, the second to others.
+The first one is added to all root tokens, the second to non-root tokens.
 Both policies cannot be deleted and only `default` can be changed. `default` provides "common permissions".

-A policy covers paths and defines the allowed verbs on that path (read, create, update, delete, list, sudo and deny).
-For examples, run `vault policy read default` to see how the `default` policy looks like.
+A policy covers paths and defines the allowed verbs on that path (`read`, `create`, `update`, `delete`, `list`, `sudo` and `deny`).
+For example, run `vault policy read default` to see what the `default` policy allows.
 Each policy is described in HCL, e.g.:

 ```
 path "kv/database/nonprod" {
 	capabilities = ["read"]